Purani Haveli: The Museum

 The palace also houses the Nizam's museum, which is dedicated to the last Nizam of Hyderabad state.
 Currently the palace is being used as a school and as an Industrial training institute.

 School

-Mukarram Jah School was established in 1987.
+The Mukarram Jah School was established on the premises in 1987.
 It functions from five ancillary buildings which surround the main palace.
 It is a private school and it was ranked among the best budget private schools in the country.